 The kitchen has all stainless steel appliances and attached laundry room, and an open concept that includes a dining counter with 2 barstools.
-The kitchen, floor, and furnishings were newly refreshed in the spring of 2019!
+The kitchen, floor, and furnishings were freshly modernized in the spring of 2019!

-The formal dining area has a table for 6 and adjoins the living room, which along with calming seating and an wall mounted TV/DVD, includes a huge window view of the lagoon and a slider door to the outdoor outdoor space that overlooks the native landscape, the lagoon, and the golf course.
+The formal dining area has a table for 6 and adjoins the living room, which along with comfortable seating and an wall mounted TV/DVD, includes a enormous window view of the lagoon and a slider door to the outdoor outdoor space that overlooks the native landscape, the lagoon, and the golf course.

 The master bedroom has a king-size bed, a TV/VCR, a door to the outdoor space, and a private bath with a tub/shower.
 The guest bedroom has 2 twin beds, a TV, and a connecting door to the hall bath that has a shower stall.

 Shipyard Plantation's Colonnade Club is the ideal destination for those who seek an getaway of serenity that is still within mins. of trendy island activities.